-The principal activities of the Group during the financial year were the provision of contingent labour and permanent recruitment services ("Specialist Recruitment"), on demand information technology services ("On Demand IT Services") and outsourced recruitment and human resource consulting services ("Technology & Talent Solutions").
-The Group operates nationally through 5 offices in Australia as well as in New Zealand and employs approximately 87 permanent staff.
+The principal activities of the Group during the financial year were the provision of contingent labour and permanent placement services ("Specialist Recruitment"), on demand information technology services ("On Demand IT Services") and outsourced recruitment and human resource consulting services ("Technology & Talent Solutions") that discontinued operations on 31 March 2023.
+The Group operates nationally through 6 offices in Australia as well as in New Zealand and employs approximately 52 permanent staff.
 There have been no changes in the principal activities of the Group during the year.